PhD Thesis

 At the end of the defence and discussion of the PhD thesis, each board member shall write an appraisal of the thesis (Thesis appraisal form).

-The examining board shall have an activity document which includes the student’s Training Activities, Seminars, publications...
+The examining board will have at its disposal the reports of the external experts, as well as, where appropriate, the student's report with the reply to the suggestions for improvement.
+They will also have the Doctoral student Activity Document which includes the student’s Training Activities, Seminars, publications...
 This document is designed for monitoring purposes and shall not provide a quantitative score.
 It shall, however, serve as a qualitative evaluation mechanism to supplement the examination of PhD theses.

 The examining board shall issue a report and the overall grade awarded to the thesis on the following scale: "rejected," "approved," "very good" and "excellent".
 The examining board may award "cum laude" distinction if the overall grade is "excellent" and the result of the secret ballot is unanimously in favor.